Henry Fox-Strangways, 5th Earl of Ilchester: Death and burial

 He died in December 1905, aged 58, and was buried in the family vault at Melbury Osmond, Dorset.
-He was succeeded in his titles by his son Giles Fox-Strangways, 6th Earl of Ilchester.
+He was succeeded in his titles by his elder son Giles.

 Arms

 The arms of the head of the Fox-Strangways family are blazoned Quarterly of four: 1st & 4th: Sable, two lions passant paly of six argent and gules (Strangways); 2nd & 3rd: Ermine, on a chevron azure three foxes' heads and necks erased or on a canton of the second a fleur-de-lys of the third (Fox).